jackdeansmith/EnablerTest/README.md

 - Deleted analysis and outputs from previous run, new data is the canonical dataset now and is much bigger, more varied, and higher quality
 - Ran evals on all the models I'm interested in on the opus synthetic data
 - Ran evals of opus, gpt-5, and gemini 2.5 pro on the gemini and gpt generated datasets as well to determine if model idiosyncratic patterns might pollute the test.
+- Should just need to do analysis to get v1 of the test done.

 ## Project Structure

 ### Data Directory

 The data directory contains datasets organized by name.
 Each dataset is a directory containing category CSV files.
-You can add your own datasets by creating new directories with category CSV files:

 ```
 data/